Armed Forces Institute of Pathology (Pakistan): Organization

-In the diagnostics side its departments include Haematology, Chemical pathology, Microbiology, Immunology, Virology, Endocrinology and Nuclear Medicine.
+In the diagnostics side its departments include Hematology, Chemical pathology, Microbiology, Immunology, Virology, Endocrinology and Nuclear Medicine.
 It is usually commanded by a Major General, currently being commanded by Major General Muhammad Tahir Khadim, HI(M).
-He is the senior most pathologist of the Pakistan Armed Forces, consultant Histopathologist specialist.
+He is the senior most pathologist of the Pakistan Armed Forces, consultant Histopathologic specialist.
 As a Major General, he has held the highest professional medical appointments in Pakistan Army such as Advisor in Pathology (Armed Forces), Professor of Pathology, Army Medical College.
 Presently he is serving as Commandant Armed Forces Institute of Pathology Rawalpindi.